 School is back in session; the leaves are starting to fall, and pumpkins are popping up in festive displays all over the place.
 It won’t be long until you switch your HVAC system over from cooling to heating, if you haven’t already.
 Essentially, winter is coming, and you need to ensure your HVAC system is ready.
 Here are some things that you need to ensure are working properly, configured properly and ready to keep your family warm.

 Checking Your HVAC System

 3. Cover The AC Condenser: Unless your HVAC system has a heat pump (in which case, don’t cover it at all because it runs all year), cover the condenser to protect it from falling icicles.
-You don’t have to completely wrap up your air conditioning systems’ condenser, but protecting the top of it from anything large falling on it can save you on repair costs come spring time.
+You don’t have to completely wrap up your air conditioning systems’ condenser but protecting the top of it from anything large falling on it can save you on repair costs when spring time comes.
 Don’t wrap it in a moisture-trapping plastic tarp.

 4. Clean The Heat Exchanger: The heat exchanger in your HVAC system should be cleaned out properly at least once a year by a professional, like an HVAC technician from Novel Care.
 This needs to be done while the unit is disabled to avoid injury.
 Our technicians will look for cracks that can lead to dangerous CO (carbon monoxide) leaks.